student-pritykumari/code-de/README.md

 # code-de
-this is my first git repository
+This is my first Repository.